 How to tackle this new balancing act

-While both of these efforts aim to flatten the curve, they create another major concern for working parents across the country: How do you work remotely — and productively, at that — while also parenting effectively?
+While both of these efforts aim to flatten the curve, they create another major concern for working parents of school age children across the country: How do employed parents work remotely — and productively, at that — while also parenting effectively?
 Below are several tips that I've implemented in my own household to help our family navigate this uncharted territory.

 Communication is key